tekknolagi/tekknolagi.github.com/_posts/2025-06-24-heating-water-from-afar.md

 I need to administer this device from afar, I also set up Tailscale (no, this is not an ad; just happy).

 The total bill for this came to ~$40 or so, which isn't half bad.
+It could probably be done for 35 cents using an old microcontroller and a paperclip or something but I wanted an exceptionally boring (to me) approach.
 That's all for now.
 Thanks for reading!